thomd/mad-pages/git.md

     git commit --amed

-## I accidentally committed something to master that should have been on a _brand new branch_
+## I accidentally committed and pushed something to master that should have been on a _new branch_

     git branch new-branch
     git reset HEAD~ --hard
+    git push origin/master --force
     git checkout new-branch
+    git add .

 ## I accidentally committed to the wrong branch